cmpi66/post-install-config/README.md

 - Creating teams
 - Creating departments

-Now that we have osTicket installed let's configure it specific for our organization.
+Now that we have osTicket installed let's configure it for our organization.

 ## Configure Roles